 In cases where absolute precision is needed, consider replacement of floating-point types and operations with fixed-point types and operations.

-C.6 Enumerator Issues [CCB]
+6.5 Enumerator Issues [CCB]

-C.6.1 Applicability to language
+6.5.1 Applicability to language

 Enumeration representation specification may be used to specify non-default representations of an enumeration type, for example when interfacing with external systems.
 All of the values in the enumeration type must be defined in the enumeration representation specification.
 The numeric values of the representation must preserve the original order.
 For example: